-Under the Workplace Safety and Insurance Act, as an executive officer in construction, you must have workplace injury/illness coverage with us and your corporation will have to report your earnings and pay premiums to us.
+Under the Workplace Safety and Insurance Act, as an executive officer in construction, you must have workplace injury/illness coverage with us and your corporation must report your earnings and pay premiums to us.

 We may ask to review the details of your role, responsibilities and authority within your organization to help determine whether you should be considered an executive officer for coverage purposes.
 Please refer to the policy on expanded compulsory coverage in construction.

-As an executive officer, you are exempt from mandatory coverage if:
+As an executive officer, you are exempt from expanded compulsory coverage if:

-- any non-exempt executive officers who does not perform construction work or provide direct on-site supervision, can apply for a separate reduced rate by filling out an application for reduced premium rate for non-exempt partner and executive officers in construction.
+- Any non-exempt executive officers who do not perform construction work or provide direct on-site supervision can apply for a separate reduced rate by filling out an application for reduced premium rate for non-exempt partner and executive officers in construction.
 You may be asked to provide additional documents to support your application.

-If you are allowed an exemption and your situation changes making you no longer eligible for exemption, you must notify us within 10 days.
+If you were granted an exemption and your situation changes so you are no longer eligible for said exemption, you must notify us within 10 days.